ClickHouse/ClickHouse/docker/test/performance-comparison/README.md

 #### Partial queries
 Informational, no action required if no red cells.
 Shows the queries we are unable to run on an old server -- probably because they contain a new function.
 You should see this table when you add a new function and a performance test for it.
 Check that the run time and variance are acceptable (run time between 0.1 and 1 seconds, variance below 10%).
 If not, they will be highlighted in red.

+#### Changes in performance
+These are the queries for which we observe a statistically significant change in performance.
+Note that there will always be some false positives -- we try to filter by p < 0.001, and have 2000 queries, so two false positives per run are expected.
+In practice we have more -- e.g. code layout changed because of some unknowable jitter in compiler internals, so the change we observe is real, but it is a 'false positive' in the sense that it is not directly caused by your changes.
+If, based on your knowledge of ClickHouse internals, you can decide that the observed test changes are not relevant to the changes made in the tested PR, you can ignore them.

+You can find flame graphs for queries with performance changes in the test output archive, in files named as 'my_test_0_Cpu_SELECT 1 FROM....FORMAT Null.left.svg'.
+First goes the test name, then the query number in the test, then the trace type (same as in `system.trace_log`), and then the server version (left is old and right is new).

+#### Unstable queries
+These are queries for which we did not observe a statistically significant change in performance, but for which the variance in query performance is very high.
+This means that we are likely to observe big changes in performance even in the absence of real changes, e.g. when comparing the server to itself.
+Such queries are going to have bad sensitivity as performance tests -- if a query has, say, 50% expected variability, this means we are going to see changes in performance up to 50%, even when there were no real changes in the code.
+And because of this, we won't be able to detect changes less than 50% with such a query, which is pretty bad.
+The reasons for the high variability must be investigated and fixed; ideally, the variability should be brought under 5-10%.

+The most frequent reason for instability is that the query is just too short -- e.g. below 0.1 seconds.
+Bringing query time to 0.2 seconds or above usually helps.
+Other reasons may include:
+* using a lot of memory which is allocated differently between servers, so the access time may vary.
+This may apply to your queries if you have a `Memory` engine table that is bigger than 1 GB.
+For example, this problem has plagued `arithmetic` and `logical_functions` tests for a long time.
+* having some threshold behavior in the query, e.g. you insert to a Buffer table and it is flushed only on some query runs, so you get a much higher time for them.
+Investigating the instablility is the hardest problem in performance testing, and we still have not been able to understand the reasons behind the instability of some queries.
+There are some data that can help you in the performance test output archive.
+Look for files named 'my_unstable_test_0_SELECT 1...FORMAT Null.{left,right}.metrics.rep'.
+They contain metrics from `system.query_log.ProfileEvents` and functions from stack traces from `system.trace_log`, that vary significantly between query runs.
+The second column is array of \[min, med, max] values for the metric.
+Say, if you see `PerfCacheMisses` there, it may mean that the code being tested has not-so-cache-local memory access pattern that is sensitive to memory layout.

 ### How to run
 Run the entire docker container, specifying PR number (0 for master) and SHA of the commit to test.
 The reference revision is determined as a nearest